ll-dev-team/thelocalworkflow/manual/io2s.md

 ## Step 4: Run the script
 Alright, now that you have the inputs, let's run this thing!
 Open Terminal and navigate to whatever folder you have script saved in.
 Then enter this:
 ```
-node thelocalworkflow --io2s --xml [path to your xml] --json [path to your json] --title [give the project a title]
+node thelocalworkflow --io2s --xml [path to your xml] --json [path to your json] --title [your title]
 ```
 For the paths, you can drag the files in from a Finder window.
-For the title, avoid spaces or special characters.
+For the title, what you input here will appear as the project name in FCPX.
+Avoid spaces or special characters.
 You can always change this later in FCPX.

 ## Step 5: Insert io2s Event in XML

+[I'm hoping this step will soon not be required... working on a script that constructs the xml for you.]

+Finally, in Atom open both the xml you exported in Step 3 and the new xml created by io2s.
+Copy the entire contents of the new xml -- It should begin with an **<event>** tag and end with a **</event>** tag.
+Paste this event into the xml export.
+It goes in toward the bottom, between the last **</event>** and the **</library>**.
+Save this xml, and then open with FCPX to verify that it relinks and export the video.